Im-0xea/ibranching/README.md

 ib is written in its own input, althought I also provide a transpiled c file

-ib itself is around 60% of the length of its verbose c counterpart
+ib itself is approximatly 60% of the length of its verbose c counterpart

 ### Example